Small School – Small Classes – Highly Praised Pastoral Support

 Pastoral care to support each child’s development and progress

-Form Teachers and Year Tutors play an important part in the holistic oversight of how a pupil is doing in school.
+Form Tutors and Heads of Section play an important part in the holistic oversight of how a pupil is doing in school.
 OLA’s pastoral care is “outstanding” (ISI November 2016) and ensures that we get the balance of expectation and challenge versus care and support right for each pupil.

 Learning support to meet specific needs

 Pupils who find they need a little more support with their studies can be timetabled for additional one‑to‑one lessons with a Learning Support teacher.
 Pupils can access this support for a short period to help with transition to Secondary School or longer term if that is the requirement.
 Specific support for learning needs such as dyslexia is provided by our very well qualified team of teachers, as well as specific Maths support lessons provided by a Maths teacher.